Stop! Don’t throw out those leftovers before reading this first.

 Sweet Paprika Aioli

-I hope these recipes helped you guys!
-Repurposing leftover ingredients can really help you up your game in the kitchen, especially when you’ve got uncommon ingredients from a recipe that might not be in your regular rotation.
+I hope these recipes and recipes ideas helped you guys!
+Reusing leftover food can really help you up your game in the kitchen, especially when you’ve got uncommon ingredients from a recipe that might not be in your regular rotation.

 This post is the second in the series so far.
 Here’s what else I’ll be covering in the next couple of weeks: